Updated January 2023

 Every student wants reassurance that they will find employment in their field after investing in training.
 Medical office students are no exception.
 Although it’s not the only factor to consider, it is important to research demand when choosing a career path.

-The latest report from the Government of Canada Job Bank (April 2020) shows steady demand for MOAs in every region of Ontario.
+The latest report from the Government of Canada Job Bank shows good-to-very-good demand for MOAs in most regions of the country.

 This is positive news for anyone currently pursuing medical office training, or thinking about entering the field.